Qinusty/Crypt-Chat/README.md

 `/exit` closes the client and logs out of the server

 ## Requirements
-- Postgresql with database 'enchat'
+- Postgresql with database <dbname>
 - Python 3.4.3 or above
 - Virtualenv